Named Among the Best Plastic Surgeons in Boston

-Fat grafting can also restore facial symmetry or improve facial harmony.
-Other reasons for fat grafting include history of facial trauma or facial operations, history of radiation, or a history of congenital or craniofacial anomalies such as cleft lip and cleft palate.
+A fat transfer can also restore facial symmetry or improve facial harmony.
+Other reasons for a fat transfer include history of facial trauma or facial operations, history of radiation, or a history of congenital or craniofacial anomalies such as cleft lip and cleft palate.
 Dr. Sullivan and Dr. Taylor both have fellowship training in craniofacial surgery and have published extensively on their experience with facial plastic surgery.
-Fat grafting is typically performed asleep in the operating as a day surgery procedure.
-In certain situations small volume fat grafting can be performed in the office with local anesthesia or in the operating room with sedation.
+A fat transfer is typically performed under general anesthesia in the operating room.
+In certain situations small volume fat grafting can be performed in the office with local anesthesia.

 Patients with a history of breast cancer, surgical scars, breast asymmetry or just a desire for fuller breasts and natural breast augmentation might consider fat grafting to the breasts.

-Fat grafting can be performed to correct areas of soft tissue depression from other scars or trauma.
-Fat grafting relies on the transferred fat getting a new blood supply to survive, which limits the volume of fat that can be transferred.
+Fat transfers can be performed to correct areas of soft tissue depression from other scars or trauma.
+A fat transfer relies on the grafted fat getting a new blood supply to survive, which limits the volume of fat that can be transferred.
 This also explains why the volume of graft take is not entirely predictable.
 Despite these limitations, fat grafting has been one of the most significant innovations in both aesthetic and reconstructive surgery, and is very powerful.

 With the same methods used for facial fat transfer, and often in the same procedure, the hands can also be rejuvenated by filling the deep depressions, concealing the prominent veins and tendons, and restoring tone to the wrinkled skin.
 Adding volume with fat transfer softens the appearance of the back of the hands without the need to injure the veins with sclerotherapy or laser treatment.
 Micro liposuction is used to remove fat from unwanted areas such as the tummy and the fat is then carefully instilled into the back of the hand with micro cannulas so there is no need to make incisions or use stitches.
 Swelling and bruising are the most common side effects following hand rejuvenation, and these usually resolve within a few days.

-The abdomen, flanks, and inner thighs are ideal donor sites, though occasionally we may also access the buttock.
+In Boston fat transfer patients have fat removed from the abdomen, flanks, and inner thighs, as they are ideal donor sites, though occasionally we may also access the buttock.

 Unlike the use of an implant, we can only transfer as much fat as will revascularize.
 This limits the amount of fat grafting which can be performed in each setting.
 In the breasts, for example, fat transfer is usually less volume than “one cup size in a bra”.
 The volume of transfer to breasts may be an average of 75 to 125 cc to each breast - some may consider 200 cc to be approximately one cup size in a bra.
 But depending on the situation, we have found it a powerful enhancement in facial, breast and body surgery.

 Yes.
-Fat grafting can be performed more than once.
-We typically like to wait three to six months between rounds of fat grafting.
+Fat transfer can be performed more than once.
+We typically like to wait three to six months between rounds of fat transfer.

 Intravascular injection, or embolization is the dreaded risk of fat grafting (as with the injection of fillers).
 We take every known precaution to avoid this, but because the fat is injected through tiny stab incisions, the risk cannot be completely eliminated.
-Unpredictable graft take is also a concern, and Dr Sullivan and Dr Taylor will discuss this with you prior to surgery.
+Unpredictable graft take is also a concern with your fat transfer Boston plastic surgeons, Dr. Sullivan and Dr. Taylor will discuss this with you prior to surgery.

 Dr. Sullivan and Dr. Taylor, board certified plastic surgeons in the Cambridge and Boston Mass area, will carefully consider your goals and evaluate your potential for fat grafting.
 If they feel you are an appropriate candidate, they can tailor a minimally invasive procedure to your needs.
-Sometimes it is combined with other procedures such as breast lift or facelift.
+They strive to deliver the best fat transfer Boston has to offer.
+Sometimes fat transfers are combined with other procedures such as breast lift or facelift.